- COVID-19 Resources

 |SoCal Gas Company||Offered to waive late fees for small businesses who are experiencing financing hardship to customers impacted by COVID-19.
 Please call 1-800-427-2200.
 Visit: SoCal Gas|

 We understand that it may be confusing to identify what resources are available to employees.
-For an easier guide to this information, consider visiting Labor & Workforce Agency’s websiute https://www.labor.ca.gov/coronavirus2019/
+For an easier guide to this information, consider visiting Labor & Workforce Agency’s website https://www.labor.ca.gov/coronavirus2019/

-- Provide access to hand washing facilities with soap and water or to hand sanitizer that contains at least 60 percent alcohol.
+- Frequently washing hands with soap and water for at least 20 seconds, or using hand sanitizer that contains at least 60% alcohol;